 Establish communication expectations early

 Finally, let’s talk about communications.
 It’s only recently that people have had any other option besides writing a letter or making a phone call to communicate with their lawyer.
-Email, text, and specialized client portals offer an array of options for communications between you and your lawyer.
+Email, text, and specialized client portals offer an array of options for communication between you and your lawyer.

 If you like email, say so.
 If your lawyer wants you to use a special tool, he or she should tell you that early.
 You want to get on the same page about this so that you’re not missing each other.